snazzyatoms/Coffers/README.md

 - Treasury and other modern economy APIs: better separation between API and implementation concerns
 - newer Vault refresh efforts: focusing on modern servers without dragging every old integration into the core design

-## Recommended Repository Setup

-This project is meant to live in one GitHub repository:

-- `coffers-api`
-- `coffers-paper`
-- `pom.xml`
-- `README.md`
-- `.gitignore`
-- `assets`

-Publish the jars separately as release assets rather than committing them into the repository.

 ## Next Milestones

 - Replace the in-memory ledger with SQLite/MySQL storage